vee1e/vee1e/README.md

 <p align="center"><i>
 "This is the ultimate state of human emotion.
 More passionate than Hope.
 Far deeper than Despair.
-It is Love." <br>— Homura Akemi
+It is Love."
 </p></i>